HanquanL/One_OS/README.md

 2. **Stay extensible** — clean seams at each layer boundary so features can be added later without rewrites.

-The roadmap is also aligned to cover the four CSCI-GA.2250 programming labs (Linker, Scheduler, VMM, I/O Scheduling) as *real* subsystems rather than simulators — see the "Lab" column below.

 Reference companion: MIT's **xv6-riscv** (read it as the map; this is the territory we build ourselves).